het-tanis/prolug-labs/Kubernetes-Labs/three-tier-app-in-kubernetes/step2/text.md

 INSERT INTO persons VALUES ('2', 'het', 'tanis');
 ```

+Type `exit` to leave the mysql client

 Test the read of the table you created.

 ```plain
 mysql -h mysql-service -uroot -p'Very$ecure1#' -e 'use visitors; show tables; select * from persons'
 ```{{exec}}

+Type `exit` to leave the mysql-client pod.

-Exit the pod and run the application path to read data from the database.
+Now it's time to build the read application in flask to read the data from that database.